- Home

 This panel discussion took place following a community viewing of the film "Screenagers: Under the Influence".

-Panelist included: Dr. Modar "Mo" Sukkarieh, of Boston Children's Hospital Adolescent Substance Use and Addiction Program (ASAP); Dr. Amy Turncliff, neurologist, policy expert and member of the iDECIDE Development Team; Kailtin Tiches, MLIS, of Boston Children's Hospital Digital Wellness Lab; and Justin Cambria, LICSW, of New Harbor Behavioral Healthcare.
-The panel was Moderated by Kathy McDonald, LICSW, of Medfield Outreach.
+Panelists included: Dr. Modar "Mo" Sukkarieh, of Boston Children's Hospital Adolescent Substance Use and Addiction Program (ASAP); Dr. Amy Turncliff, neurologist, policy expert and member of the iDECIDE Development Team; Kailtin Tiches, MLIS, of Boston Children's Hospital Digital Wellness Lab; and Justin Cambria, LICSW, of New Harbor Behavioral Healthcare.
+The panel was Moderated by Kathy McDonald, LICSW, Director of Medfield Outreach.
 Footage of this panel was recorded by Medfield TV.

 This presentation was brought to you by Medfield Cares About Prevention (MCAP), Medfield Outreach and the Medfield Public School.
 Support and footage of the panel discussion brought to you by Medfield TV.

 Healthy or Eating Disordered?
-How to Know and What to Do
+How to Know and What to Do (November 4, 2022)

 Click here to view the recording.